Nishajangir0972/college-management-system-backend/README.md

 2. Install dependencies by running `npm install`.
 3. Rename `.env.dist` file to `.env` and configure the environment variables as needed.
 4. Seed the database with initial data by running `node seed.js`.
-5. Start the server using the command: `nodemon index.js`.
+5. Start the server using the command: `nodemon` or `node src/index.js`.

 ## Features